AmericanWhitewater/wh2o-api/docs/introduction/README.md

+---
+description: This site is the technical documentation for the American Whitewater REST web API.
+---

 # Introduction

 Welcome!
 [American Whitewater](https://www.americanwhitewater.org/) (AW) is a national non-profit and is the primary advocate for the preservation and protection of whitewater rivers throughout the United States.
 We connect the interests of human-powered recreational river users with ecological and science-based data to achieve goals within our mission.